 Zero Waste goes campus wide - in April, 2013, both Merrill Residential Restaurant and Robinson Residential Restaurant partnered with Facilities Management and Future Organics to conduct another pilot zero waste program.
 The dumpsters were removed from both sites, and replaced with Compost Tanks.
 The minimal amount of landfill trash, consisting of plastic wrapping materials, plastic gloves and plastic that is not accepted by the Material Recovery Facility, was put in a landfill dumpster used by Residents in the halls near the loading docks of the two buildings.
 During the month of April, the two locations composted 27,000 pounds of food waste - pre and post-consumer -, cardboard and paper products.
 The program was expanded to include FFCo - Woldt Residential Restaurant, RFoC - Carey Residential Restaurant.
 In December 2014, Future Organics sold the company and the zero waste program was put on hold until a new procedure was developed.

 A new Zero Waste program was tested in June 2015 and is in effect at the four Residential Restaurants, University Center operations and Java City Coffee Shops.
 In June 2015, CMU Facilities Management purchased a dump trailer with a hydraulic lift and compost collection bins.
-The Cascade bins are made in Grand Rapids, Michigan – Cascade Cart Solutions www.cascadecartsolutions.com/company.
+The Cascade bins are made in Grand Rapids, Michigan - Cascade Cart Solutions www.cascadecartsolutions.com/company.
 All food waste, including plate waste, paper and wax coated cardboard is collected in the Cascade bins at each loading dock.
 CMU Facilities staff empties the bins into the dump trailer three times a week and hauls it to Morgan Composting in Sears, Michigan www.dairydoo.com/.
-In the fall 0f 2015, our Zero Waste program went full circle.
+In the fall of 2015, our Zero Waste program went full circle.
 Morgan Composting tested the soil in several areas on campus and custom-made a soil treatment using Campus Dining Waste, along with other organic ingredients and it was spread in areas on campus.
-This concept will expand and continue in the coming months.
-Zero Waste in Campus Dining
+This concept is ongoing.

 We are currently partnering with Facilities Management in exploring opportunities to compost food and paper product waste at athletic events with a future goal of achieving zero waste at these events.